ministryofjustice/data-platform-products/data-products/cleansing-definitions.md

           description: "Replace data entry shorthand with expanded text (e.g. 'VL' => 'very late'); or 'unknown'"
 ```

+Our [example data product](./_example/) contains a few more examples.

 ### Data with no cleansing applied

 If your data has not undergone any cleansing, we suggest you explicitly inform users of this by adding `type: none` for each of your tables.
 Otherwise we will assume there has been undocumented cleansing.
-An exception is made for tables defined as reference data - here we assume no cleansing has been applied if there is no cleansing specified.
+An exception is made for tables [defined as reference data](./_example/02-data-dictionary.yml#L67) - here we assume no cleansing has been applied if there is no cleansing specified.

 ## Template generation